ut-issl/c2a-aobc/README.md

 ### History
 - 21st Jan.
 2021: Development started in a private repository at GitLab.
 - 03rd Mar.
 2023: Move to a private repository at GitHub to prepare to publish as OSS
+- 14th Jul.
+2023: Convert to a public repository.

 ### Contributors in the GitLab repository
 - ISSL, UT